PrintClose

 There are two major consequences to increased life expectancy: retirement lasts longer, and people spend more of their lives with physical impairments, which entail added expenses.

 Over the years...
-Income security at retirement in Québec
+Income security in retirement in Québec

 • Before 1925: Religious communities and families take care of the elderly